Blocking Ads with Pi-hole in Kubernetes

 host Pi-Hole.
 If you haven’t heard of Pi-Hole, it’s essentially a

 service that blocks advertisements via DNS.
-Imagine a /etc/hosts
+Imagine a /etc/hosts file with a gigantic

-list of domains belonging to ad networks and forcing them to point to 0.0.0.0
+list of domains belonging to ad networks and forcing them to point to 0.0.0.0.

 The simpler alternative to this approach is using browser extensions like Adblock Plus.
 To cover your entire network however, you would have to install an extension on every browser on every device, consuming memory and having to manage individual block lists separately.
 Mobile devices and apps also add to the decentralisation.